saidatsanni/Data-Modeling-with-Generalized-Additive-Model-and-B-Spline/README.md

-# Data Modeling with Generalized Additive Model and B-Spline
+# Data Modeling with Generalized Additive Model (GAM) and B-Spline

 This project focuses on the nonlinear modeling of Wages, Credit scoring, and Motorcycle datasets using the Generalized Additive Model and Basis spline (B-spline).
-Using B-spline allows the incorporation of flexibility in the models.
-In line with this, varying numbers of knots, degrees of polynomials, and degrees of freedom are considered.
+Using B-splines allows the incorporation of flexibility in the models.
+In line with this, varying numbers of knots, degrees of polynomials, and degrees of freedom are considered to identify the best model that fits the data sets.

 **Goal:**